cornIsCoding/Tic-tac-toe/README.md

 # Tic-tac-toe

 A small web based version of the popular game Tic-tac-toe.
-Which uses vanilla HTML, CSS and JavaScrip.
+Which uses vanilla HTML, CSS and JavaScript.

 ## Screenshots